s-shanky-k/ATM-Banking-System/README.md

 This project is a **Simulation of an ATM Banking System** implemented in **Java**.

-Front end is implemented using AWT and Swing.
-Data is fetched from the oracle database using JDBC.
+Front end is implemented using `AWT and Swing`.
+Data is fetched from the `SQL Plus` database using `JDBC`.

 ## Functionality
 ➢ The system has a verification process for which the clients are required to login with their ATM card number and a pin.